Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

 Hydrodynamic\cite{Becattini:2020ngo} and transport\cite{Vitiuk:2019rfv,Li:2017slc} simulations each reproduce rather well the measured ``global'' polarization, the component directed along the total angular momentum of the collision, $\Jsys$.
-In most hydrodynamic calculations, particle properties (e.g. momentum and flavor) are derived from fluid properties (e.g. stress-energy tensor and chemical potentials) through the Cooper-Frye ansatz\cite{Becattini:2020ngo}, which assumes equilibrium at the point of hadronization.
+In most hydrodynamic calculations, particle properties (e.g., momentum and flavor) are derived from fluid properties (e.g., stress-energy tensor and chemical potentials) through the Cooper-Frye ansatz\cite{Becattini:2020ngo}, which assumes equilibrium at the point of hadronization.
 This formalism has been generalized\cite{Becattini:2013fla} to calculate particle polarization directly from the thermal vorticity\cite{Becattini:2020ngo} of the fluid.
 Equilibration of orbital angular momentum and spin degrees of freedom is assumed, though spin relaxation times are not fully understood\cite{Bhadury:2020puc}.
 In transport simulations, the vorticity is calculated from the particles in small cells, and polarization is extracted through the generalized Cooper-Frye formalism discussed above.

-The first measurement of global $\Lambda$-hyperon spin polarization, $\PLambda$, by the STAR collaboration at $\sNN=62.4$ and $200$ GeV, was consistent with zero\cite{Abelev:2007zk}; however, subsequent measurements across a range of lower collision energies $7.7\leq\sNN\leq39$~GeV and with higher statistics at $\sNN=200$~GeV by the STAR collaboration showed statistically significant $\PLambda>0$\cite{STAR:2017ckg,Adam:2018ivw}.
-Together with high-statistics measurements at $\sNN=2.76$ and $5.02$~TeV by the ALICE collaboration showing $\PLambda$ consistent with zero, these measurements demonstrated a rising $\PLambda$ with decreasing $\sNN$\cite{STAR:2017ckg,Adam:2018ivw,Acharya:2019ryw}.
+The first measurement of $\PHyper$ by the STAR Collaboration at $\sNN=62.4$ and $200$~GeV was consistent with zero\cite{Abelev:2007zk}; however, subsequent measurements across a range of lower collision energies $7.7\leq\sNN\leq39$~GeV and with higher statistics at $\sNN=200$~GeV by the STAR Collaboration showed statistically significant $\PHyper>0$\cite{STAR:2017ckg,Adam:2018ivw}.
+Together with high-statistics measurements at $\sNN=2.76$ and $5.02$~TeV by the ALICE Collaboration showing $\PHyper$ consistent with zero, these measurements demonstrated a rising $\PHyper$ with decreasing $\sNN$\cite{STAR:2017ckg,Adam:2018ivw,Acharya:2019ryw}.